 You may not have noticed this, but I have mentioned that America joining World War II due to the attack on Pearl Harbor was the opposite of what Japan was expecting from America.
 Well, it is true.
 Japan attacked America to scare them into surrendering to them, so they would not think of joining World War II, because Japan knew that America could destroy them if they wanted to, which is what ended up happening at the end of the war (two atomic bombs were dropped on Japan by America).
 However, America joined World War II because of this attack, which is not what Japan wanted.
 This is precisely the opposite of what Japan wanted to happen.
 It would have been better if Japan did not attack, because Japan would not have been bombed by America if Japan did not attack Pearl Harbor.
 Attacking Pearl Harbor was a big mistake.
 And I am sure that even Japan knows that it would have been better if they just did not attack Pearl Harbor at all.
 Would Japan even have still attacked Pearl Harbor if they knew that America was intercepting their transmissions?
 We know that Japan did attack, so whether Japan did or did not know that its transmissions were being intercepted, they still attack.
 Now, whether they did not know and they attacked, or they did know but just did it anyway, they attacked.
 You cannot change the past.
 However, if Japan did know that America was intercepting its transmissions, they might not have attacked.
 It was a possibility, but, they still attacked, so we will probably never know for sure.
 Though, it is most likely that Japan did not know America was picking up its transmissions, because if they did the attack on Pearl Harbor might have had a different outcome, because Japan did know America was intercepting its transmissions, Japan might not have even attacked.
 These are just things to think about.

 What was the aftermath of the attack on Pearl Harbor?
 According to Census.gov, “The attack killed 2,403 U.S. personnel, including 68 civilians, and destroyed or damaged 19 U.S. Navy ships, including 8 battleships.
 The three aircraft carriers of the U.S. Pacific Fleet were out to sea on maneuvers.”
 According to Wikipedia, “Japan’s attack on Pearl Harbor took place on December 7, 1941.
 The United States military suffered 19 ships damaged or sunk, and 2,403 people were killed.
 Its most significant consequence was the entrance of the United States into World War II.”
 According to National Archives (.gov), “Following the devastating attack, Congress declared war on Japan, bringing America officially into World War II.
 All of the Pearl Harbor battleships save three, the USS Arizona, the USS Oklahoma, and the USS Utah, were raised, rebuilt, and put back into service during the war.”
 The casualties of Pearl Harbor were devastating.
 No wonder why America declared war on Japan and entered World War II.
 America even declared war on Japan the day after the attack, on December 8, 1941.
 The casualties were devastating.
-2,403 people were killed in this attack, along with 19 Navy battleships.
+2,403 people were killed in this attack, along with 19 Navy ships.
 But I feel like the worst part about the attack on Pearl Harbor is the reason it is most remembered for: the beginning of the entrance of America into World War II, which was a lot more devastating to not just the military and its soldiers, but also to U. S. civilians as well, than Pearl Harbor could have ever been.
-I feel like if President Roosevelt’s message got to Pearl Harbor on time and did not get delayed, then the attack would not have been so devastating.
+America could have ignored this attack and not entered World War II and just stayed neutral, but I understand why they did not do this.
+2,403 people were killed in this attack, which is reason enough to declare war on Japan, but to top it all off, Japan also destroyed 19 Navy ships and obliterated the Naval base at Pearl Harbor.
+It was no wonder why America declared war on Japan.
+The effects of this attack were horrible.
+I feel like if President Roosevelt’s message got to Pearl Harbor on time and did not get delayed, then the attack would not have been so terrible.
 Pearl Harbor would have been ready for an attack.
 It was because Pearl Harbor was not warned of an attack that made the attack the most devastating.
 Japan surprised Pearl Harbor with the attack.
 If the message got there in time, Pearl Harbor would have been ready, and Japan might not have succeeded in its attack.
+But, World War II was more terrible for America than the attack on Pearl Harbor could have ever been, and they could have avoided it, but they did not.
+I think that America would have been better off if it had never entered World War II and just ignored the attack on Pearl Harbor.

 Here is a final report of the statement “President Roosevelt knew in late November 1941 that the Japanese Navy would attack American forces in early December, but he failed to warn American military commanders in the Pacific.”
 President knew in late November 1941 that the Japanese Navy would attack American forces in early December.
 How did he know this?
 On the date December 25, 1941, the Admiral Yamamoto of Japan sent a radio message to the Japanese fleet of warships that would attack Pearl Harbor on December 7 (however, America did not know when or where the Japan navy would attack).
 Naval records that were recently released prove that the United States have intercepted eighty-three messages that Yamamoto sent to the fleet from November 17 to 25.
 And if the United States government knew, then President Roosevelt knew.
 President Roosevelt knew that Japan would attack, but they did not know where they would attack, or when they would attack.
 So America sent a warning to the Philippines because they though that the Philippines were the most likely target.
 The thought of Japan attacking anything as far out as Pearl Harbor was considered ludicrous and crazy.
 However, they sent a warning to them anyway.
 However, there was a message delay and it did not get there in time.
 So Pearl Harbor was not warned of an attack, and Japan attacked Pearl Harbor which was not ready for an attack because they never received the warning, which is why Japan was successful in its attack on Pearl Harbor (remember the reason Japan attacked America, they wanted to scare America into negotiating peace, but their plan did not work, instead, America joined World War II, which is what Japan did not want to have happen).
 Remember, Japan attacked Pearl Harbor because they wanted to attack British Malaya and the Dutch East Indies in the south, but they feared this would trigger America into entering World War II, which they did not want to have happen, so they attacked Pearl Harbor to try to scare America into surrendering, but America instead entered World War II which Japan did not want to have happen.
 Japan attacked Pearl Harbor so that America would not enter World War II, but America did not surrender like Japan wanted, but entered World War II, which was the opposite reason for why Japan attacked Pearl Harbor in the first place.
 Was the message not getting to Pearl Harbor in time considered failure to warn American military commanders in the Pacific?
 I think it was.
 The goal was to warn Pearl Harbor, but they were not warned in time, so I consider it a failure.
 President Roosevelt did know that Japan was going to attack, so he warned Pearl Harbor, but there was a communications delay which prevented the message from getting there in time, so he failed in warning Pearl Harbor of an attack.
 The statement “President Roosevelt knew in late November 1941 that the Japanese Navy would attack American forces in early December, but he failed to warn American military commanders in the Pacific” is totally and completely true.